fieldtrip/website/workshop/practicalmeeg2022/handson_artifacts.md

 ## Introduction

 In this tutorial, we will learn how to deal with artifacts in the data.
 We do have a more [general tutorial on dealing with artifacts](/tutorial/artifacts), which is followed by a tutorial on [visual artifact rejection](/tutorial/visual_artifact_rejection) and a tutorial on [automatic artifact rejection](/tutorial/automatic_artifact_rejection).
-In the remainder of this tutorial we will give a short background, which is folled by a specific look at the artifacts that are pressent in the specific data.
+In the remainder of this tutorial we will give a short background, which is followed by a specific look at the artifacts that are present in the specific data.
 The focus will not be on cleaning up the data, but rather on learning how artifacts can be detected and dealt with.

 In the remaining tutorials on this dataset for the [PracticalMEEG workshop](/workshop/practicalmeeg2022) the data for all subjects is **not** cleaned but processed as-is.
 As you will see, the MEG data does not have such a strong representation of the blinks and the beamformer source reconstruction which we do to end up with group statistics on the source-level will quite well supress the contribution of the eye activity.